kexiZeroing/kexiZeroing.github.io/src/posts/debugging-css.md

   }
   ```

+  > There’s a lot of advantages to grid, like `minmax()`/`repeat()` functions.
+Grid is also required for any 2D layout as flex can’t handle that, and it tends to be better when you have more intentionally defined values for rows and/or columns.
+Also, you get the `fr` unit which is really handy.

 - Have you ever wondered why padding is inconsistent above and below text elements?
 Each font has a different `line-height` and that comes with a different spacing above and below the text.
 To fix that, we can add a fake element next to the button’s TextNode, and when a pseudo-element is placed next to it, we can use `vertical-align: middle` to center both.
 This is a much better solution than setting the different top and bottom spacing values.

   ```css